red-data-tools/red_amber/doc/DataFrame.md

   ![drop method image](doc/../image/dataframe/drop.png)

-- keys as arguments
+- Keys as arguments

   `drop(keys)` accepts keys as arguments in an Array.

-- booleans as a argument
+- Booleans as a argument

   `drop(booleans)` accepts booleans as a argument in an Array.
 Booleans must be same length as `n_keys`.

-- keys or booleans by a block
+- Keys or booleans by a block

   `drop {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
 The block should return keys, or a boolean Array with a same length as `n_keys`.
 Block is called in the context of self.

-- notice for nil
+- Notice for nil

   When used with booleans, nil in booleans is treated as a false.
 This behavior is aligned with Ruby's `nil#!`.